vchi90/MeowMaze/README.md

   The end product should be a solved maze.

 ## Class(es), with Fields and Methods
   Maze class: Double integer array maze.
-Treasure.
-Explorer.
-Wall.
-Stepping stone.
-Directions. toString. isLegal
+   - Treasure

+   - Explorer

+   - Wall

+   - Stepping stone

+   - Directions

+   - toString

   Maze solver class: Traversing method that includes everything above is in here.